gavinlyonsrepo/opml_convert_RSS/README.md

 into a text file which can added to RSS reader setup file file, like newsboat for example.
 Thus converting your youtube subscriptions, into a group of tagged RSS feeds.
+Example input xml and output txt files are available in Documents folder

 **Input:**